AidanBrasseur/FitMeals/README.md

 ## Features of FitMeals
 FitMeals is a platform for users to access and post healthy recipes.
 Users have the ability to create recipes, comment on recipes, rate recipes and more...

+### Login and Registration Functionality

+#### Logging In to FitMeals
+- To login, navigate to the login page and enter your credentials
+  - If you wish to use a pre-existing account, see [Login Credentials](#login-credentials)
+- To remember your login information for future use, make sure the "Remember me" checkbox is ticked

+#### Reset Password
+- If you have forgot your password, you can click on the "Forgot password?" button on the login page
+- You will recieve an email with a link to FitMeals reset password page, where you can submit a new password
+  - Please note that you have only 10 minutes after the email is sent to reset your password before your link expires

+#### Creating a New Account
+- To create a new account, click the "Get Started" button on the login page
+- On the registration page, enter the required information and click the register button
+- If you navigated to this page accidentally, click the "Back" button at the top of the page

+### Admin Functionality
+These features are only available to admin users

+#### Approving/Rejecting Recipes
+- Navigate to the admin page
+  - Click on the profile icon in the top-right of the webpage, and select the "Admin Page"
+- Find the recipe you wish to approve/reject and click the corresponding button
+  - Green Checkmark: Approve
+  - Red 'X': Reject

+#### Ban Users
+- Admins have the ability to ban users by navigating to their profile and clicking the "Ban User" button
+  - As the button will require backend functionality, the button is available but has not functionality for Phase 1

 ### Viewing Recipes
 - On the home page, there is a list of featured recipes that the user can click on
 - Each recipe contains the author's information, recipe rating, picture, ingredients, instructions and comments